WatchThisFirewall/WTF.v1/README.md

 ## Recommendations
 > [!CAUTION]
 We strongly recommend configuring your TACACS or RADIUS server to grant this tool only the minimum required privileges, ensuring it uses unique credentials for login.

-## Bottlenecks
-> [!CAUTION]
-The web server used is Django's runserver.
-While we acknowledge its limitations, it is intended for use on a private network and is sufficient for this purpose.
-We strongly discourage using it on a public network.

 # How Do I get Started?
 ## 1. Prerequisites